-Meet Brenda!
+Meet Aviva!
 It’s not every day that someone who starts our program is 157 cm (about 5 feet, 2 inches) tall, 53 years old (a difficult time for any female to be losing weight) and weighs 155 kilograms.
-Brenda’s BMI?
+Aviva’s BMI?
 More than 62!
 It won’t surprise you when I say that there is some high blood pressure, slightly high blood sugar, and her LDL (bad cholesterol) is way high.
-Brenda is a mother of many children and several grandchildren.
+Aviva is a mother of many children and several grandchildren.

 It may come as a surprise to you but the single most discriminated group of people in the United States today are the obese.
 Research has demonstrated substantial impact on personal relationships, educational and professional achievement and even the way health care is delivered.
 Weight bias is actually a reason that obese individuals don’t seek help for weight loss.
 Telling someone obese to lose weight actually has the opposite effect.

 In one study of more than 2400 overweight and obese women, 79% reported that they coped with weight stigmatization by simply eating more!
 Another consequence of weight bias is low self-esteem, poor body image and a higher risk of depression.
 Youth who are victims of weight bias are 2-3 times more likely to engage in suicidal thoughts.
 No one should be judged just because they are obese!
 This is rule number one.
 In fact, be empathetic and try to identify with their plight.